 To have high quality publication, each manuscript received in J-SHMIC : Journal of English for Academic will undergo the following process:

-2. If the manuscripts comply with the writing guidelines, they will be reviewed by minimum two reviewers (double-blind peer-reviews).
+3. If the manuscripts comply with the writing guidelines, they will be reviewed by reviewers.
 The reviewers do not know the names or identities of the authors during this process, nor do the authors know the identity of the reviewers.
 Reviewers may be Editorial Board members or they may be invited Guest Reviewers.

 The main factors reviewers should provide advice on are the originality, presentation, relevance, and significance of the manuscript’s subject matter to the readership of J-SHMIC : Journal of English for Academic .
 Questions to be considered are:

 - Does the paper fit the scope of the journal?

 - Would the paper be of interest to the readership of the journal?

 - Does the paper help to expand or further research in this subject area?